-(l) by inserting, immediately after the definition of "public authority" in subsection (1), the following definitions:
+- (n) by inserting, immediately after the definition of "Sub-Committee" in subsection (1), the following definition: - ""telecommunication service" has the meaning given by section 2 of the Telecommunications Act 1999;";

-""public place" means -

-- (a) any place in Singapore (open to the air or otherwise) to which members of the public have access as of right or by virtue of express or implied permission, whether or not on payment of a fee, and whether or 25 not access to the place may be restricted at particular times or for particular purposes; or - (b) a part of a place in Singapore that the occupier of the place allows members of the public to enter, but only while the place is ordinarily open to members of the public;

-"publicly display", for any content, means to display, exhibit, screen or project the content - 5 ( a ) in a public place in order that another person may see the content; 10 (b) in or on a conveyance (whether mobile or stationary) used for public passenger transport and which is in a public place in order that another person may see the content; or (c) in any place in a way so that anyone in a public place can see the content from inside or outside the firstmentioned place;"; 15 (m) by inserting, immediately after the definition of "Revising Officer" in subsection (1), the following definitions: ""special polling station" means a polling station established in Singapore under section 47A(1); 20 "telecommunication service" has the meaning given by section 2 of the Telecommunications Act 1999; 25 "third party", in relation to an election in an electoral division, means a person who is none of the following: (a) a candidate at the election; (b) a political party with one or more candidates at the election; 30 (c) an election agent of a candidate at the election; "traditional election advertising" means non-online election advertising in the form of a banner, flag or poster;"; and

-(n) by inserting, immediately after subsection (2), the following subsections:

-"(3) Where any content is published by electronic means, the content is to be taken to be published in Singapore if -

-(a) any person physically present in Singapore accesses or is capable of having access to the content, even if the content originates wholly outside Singapore or is published by a person outside Singapore or the origin of which cannot be determined; or

-(b) the content originates in Singapore, even if none of the persons capable of having access to the content is physically present in Singapore.

-(4) In determining for the purposes of this Act whether a person is physically present in Singapore, it is to be assumed that the person will not falsify or conceal the person's identity or location.
+- (o) by inserting, immediately after the definition of "tendered votes list" in subsection (1), the following definitions: - ""third party", in relation to an election, means a person who is neither a candidate at the election nor an election agent of a candidate at the election; - "traditional election advertising" means non-online election advertising in the form of a banner, flag or poster;"; and - (p) by inserting, immediately after subsection (2), the following subsections: - "(3) Where any content is published by electronic means, the content is to be taken to be published in Singapore if - (a) any person physically present in Singapore accesses or is capable of having access to the content, even if the content originates wholly outside Singapore or is published by a person outside Singapore or the origin of which cannot be determined; or - (b) the content originates in Singapore, even if none of the persons capable of having access to the content is physically present in Singapore. - (4) In determining for the purposes of this Act whether a person is physically present in Singapore, it is to be assumed that the person will not falsify or conceal the person's identity or location.

-(5) Without limiting the definition of "content" in $^{20}$ subsection (1) -

-- (a) any content consisting of or including a hyperlink is taken to include the content accessed directly via the hyperlink; and - (b) any content consisting of or including an image or item on which data is stored electronically is taken to include content accessed directly by means of the image or item.

-(6) Without limiting the definition of "publish" in 30 subsection (1) -

-(a) any non-online election advertising, and any other election advertising that is not published by electronic means, is taken to be published in Singapore if it is left in such a position and in such circumstances as to indicate that it is intended to be available for collection by members of the public who are in a public place;

-(b) any content is taken to be published by electronic means by an end-user of an electronic service if the end-user causes the content to be accessible to, or forwards the content to, or shares the content with, any other end-user or end-users of the electronic service, on or by the electronic service; and

-(c) any content that was published before and by electronic means so as to be accessible from the Internet, is taken to be published again on each day that any subsequent step is taken on that day to amplify the access to the content from the Internet by persons physically present in Singapore.
+- (5) Without limiting the definition of "content" in subsection (1) - (a) any content consisting of or including a hyperlink is taken to include the content accessed directly via the hyperlink; and - (b) any content consisting of or including an image or item on which data is stored electronically is taken to include content accessed directly by means of the image or item. - (6) Without limiting the definition of "publish" in subsection (1) - (a) any non-online election advertising, and any other election advertising that is not published by electronic means, is taken to be published in Singapore if it is left in such a position and in such circumstances as to indicate that it is intended to be available for collection by members of the public who are in a public place; - (b) any content is taken to be published by electronic means by an end-user of an electronic service if the end-user causes the content to be accessible to, or forwards the content to, or shares the content with, any other end-user or end-users of the electronic service, on or by the electronic service; and - (c) any content that was published before and by electronic means so as to be accessible from the Internet, is taken to be published again on each day that any subsequent step is taken on that day to amplify the access to the content from the Internet by persons physically present in Singapore.

-(7) In this Act, any election advertising relates to an election in an electoral division if the election advertising contains an express or implicit reference to --

-(a) the election in the electoral division;
+- (7) In this Act, any election advertising relates to an election if the election advertising contains an express or implicit reference to - (a) the election; - (b) an individual who is a candidate at the election in his or her capacity as a candidate; or